Roger Williams: Settlement at Providence

-Williams wanted his settlement to be a haven for those "distressed of conscience," and it soon attracted a collection of dissenters and otherwise-minded individuals.
+Williams wanted his settlement to be a haven for those "distressed of conscience," and it soon attracted a growing number of families who did not see eye-to-eye with the leaders in Massachusetts Bay.
 From the beginning, a majority vote of the heads of households governed the new settlement, but only in civil things.
 Newcomers could also be admitted to full citizenship by a majority vote.
-In August 1637, a new town agreement again restricted the government to civil things.
-In 1640, 39 freemen (men who had full citizenship and voting rights) signed another agreement that declared their determination "still to hold forth liberty of conscience."
+In August 1637 the Providence Civil Compact formally restricted the government to civil things.
+In 1640 this was superseded by the Providence Combination, signed by 39 freemen (men who had full citizenship and voting rights) who declared their determination "still to hold forth liberty of conscience."
 Thus, Williams founded the first place in modern history where citizenship and religion were separate, providing religious liberty and separation of church and state.
 This was combined with the principle of majoritarian democracy.

-In November 1637, the General Court of Massachusetts disarmed, disenfranchised, and forced into exile some of the Antinomians, including the followers of Anne Hutchinson.
-John Clarke was among them, and he learned from Williams that Aquidneck (Rhode) Island might be purchased from the Narragansetts; Williams helped him to make the purchase, along with William Coddington and others, and they established the settlement of Portsmouth.
-In spring 1638, some of those settlers split away and founded the nearby settlement of Newport, also situated on Aquidneck Island.
+In November 1637, the General Court of Massachusetts exiled a number of families during the Antinomian Controversy, including Anne Hutchinson and her followers.
+John Clarke was among them, and he learned from Williams that Aquidneck Island might be purchased from the Narragansetts; Williams helped him to make the purchase, along with William Coddington and others, and they established the settlement of Portsmouth.
+In spring 1638, some of those settlers split away and founded the nearby settlement of Newport, also situated on Rhode Island (now called Aquidneck).

-In 1638, Williams and about twelve others were baptized and formed a congregation.
-Today, Williams' congregation is recognized as the First Baptist Church in America.
+In 1638, Williams and about 12 others were baptized and formed a congregation.
+Today, Williams's congregation is recognized as the First Baptist Church in America.

 Pequot War and relations with Native Americans

 In the meantime, the Pequot War had broken out.
-Massachusetts Bay asked for Williams' help, which he gave despite his exile, and he became the Bay colony's eyes and ears, and also dissuaded the Narragansetts from joining with the Pequots.
+Massachusetts Bay asked for Williams's help, which he gave despite his exile, and he became the Bay colony's eyes and ears, and also dissuaded the Narragansetts from joining with the Pequots.
 Instead, the Narragansetts allied themselves with the colonists and helped to defeat the Pequots in 1637–38.
-The Narragansetts thus became the most powerful Native American tribe in southern New England.

 Williams formed firm friendships and developed deep trust among the Native American tribes, especially the Narragansetts.
 He was able to keep the peace between the Native Americans and the Colony of Rhode Island and Providence Plantations for nearly 40 years by his constant mediation and negotiation.
 He twice surrendered himself as a hostage to the Native Americans to guarantee the safe return of a great sachem from a summons to a court: Pessicus in 1645 and Metacom ("King Philip") in 1671.
-Williams was trusted by the Native Americans more than any other Colonist, and he proved trustworthy.
+The Native Americans trusted Williams more than any other Colonist, and he proved trustworthy.

-However, the other New England colonies began to fear and mistrust the Narragansetts and soon came to regard the Rhode Island colony as a common enemy.
-In the next three decades, Massachusetts, Connecticut, and Plymouth exerted pressure to destroy both Rhode Island and the Narragansetts.
-In 1643, the neighboring colonies formed a military alliance called the United Colonies which pointedly excluded the towns around Narragansett Bay.
-In response, Williams traveled to England to secure a charter for the colony.